-Can Aaron Donald's pressures make him Defensive Player of the Year?
+Can Aaron Donald's pressures make him NFL Defensive Player of the Year?

 "Because he’s better than everybody, and I didn’t know he was better than everybody," Phillips said.
 "I thought he was good, but I didn’t know he was better than everybody."

 Those who watch Donald closely tend to have that takeaway, even if traditional numbers don't illustrate it.
-Wilner likes to believe the voting panel for Defensive Player of the Year considers all stats, traditional and contemporary, in addition to gauging with their eyes and inquiring from opposing players.
+Wilner likes to believe the voting panel considers all stats, traditional and contemporary, in addition to gauging with their eyes and inquiring from opposing players.

 "But the voters have total freedom about how they want to choose the winners of these," Wilner said, "and it often comes down to sacks and interceptions."